 - Caramelized bananas, cooked quickly with a bit of lemon juice and maple syrup in a non-stick pan, are a sweet addition and another way to use up overripe fruit.

-- Dried fruit or fresh fruit (berries, mango, pears, apples), nuts or seeds (walnuts, pecans, chia seeds, pumpkin seeds, sunflower seeds), chopped crystallized ginger, coconut flakes.
+- Dried fruit or fresh fruit (berries, mango, pears, apples, banana, etc), and small amounts of nuts or seeds (walnuts, pecans, chia seeds, ground flax seeds, pumpkin seeds, sunflower seeds), chopped crystallized ginger, a small amount of coconut flakes.

 - If you add nutritious chia seeds to your oatmeal (1 tablespoon has 70 calories, 2 grams of protein, 5 grams of fiber, and numerous vitamins and minerals), you will probably need to add more liquid since they are so absorbent; stir them in, add liquid, reheat and let stand for a few minutes to soften.

 - Craving savory?
-Mix your steel-cut oats with greens, herbs, nutritional yeast, spices, skillet-roasted mushrooms or onions, and other chopped vegetables.
+Mix your steel-cut oats with greens, herbs, nutritional yeast, spices such as turmeric, skillet-roasted mushrooms or onions, and other chopped vegetables.